weavejester/haslett/README.md

 ```

 When the WebSocket is closed, the `:sink` and `:source` channels are
 also closed.
-In addition, a final status map will will be deliverd to
+In addition, a final status map will be deliverd to a
-a promise channel held in the `:close-status` key on the stream.
+promise channel held in the `:close-status` key on the stream.

 ## License